Gelseyland x ♪ Uma Pyoi! ♪

 Remember - prioritize building for distance, race strategy should come in the form of skills

 When I build in general I'm trying to build an uma based on the meta (intended optimal build).
 I do this not because I'm a crazed whale but because I am insanely invested in the story and I want to raise the uma to be their best intended style.
 I care them.
-So the first thing I'm looking at is their intial stats.
+So the first thing I'm looking at is their initial stats.
 Where do they have natural bonuses?
 What is their ult skill?
 Who do they naturally vibe with?

 What makes a good support card?